 In a previous article we told you how we tried to build a Museum chatbot in 2002, and why we failed.

-Our story does not end there, so having spoken about the key reasons for the 2002 failure we’re going to share with you a few tips from a more successful experience we recently had with chatbots and why now is a great moment to experiment with them.
+Our story does not end there, so having spoken about the key reasons for the 2002 failure we’re going to share with you a few tips from a more successful experience we recently had with developing a chatbot for a museum and why now is a great moment to experiment with them.

 Last year we were involved in an audience development project in Milan.
 Our goal was to find new and interesting ways to engage teenagers in visiting 4 house museums in Milan.
 House museums are beautiful, but teenagers are the most difficult audience in the world, as every museum educator knows.
 They get bored quickly, they’re far more interested in social interactions between themselves than in cultural content, and they have a challenging attitude.
 Moreover, a XIX century house museum is, well, not exactly appealing for them.